React21S/MySQL_database_for_storage/README.md

 ![UI](/img/Front.png)

 ---
-## All Items in the Store
+## All mopeds in the database

-- From the front page, when the user clicks on to g`et all mopeds`, the current mopeds in the storage appear.
+- From the front page, when the user clicks on to <span style="color:blue">get all mopeds</span>, the current mopeds in the storage appear.
 Also, when the user clicks on the menu button, it navigates back to the front page.

 ![All-screenshot](/img/All.png)

 ---
 ## Getting a particular moped in the database

-- From the front page, when the user clicks on (`Get one moped`) another page appear where the user can write MopedId or select MopedId to fetch the moped in the database.
+- From the front page, when the user clicks on <span style="color:blue">Get one moped</span> another page appear where the user can write MopedId or select MopedId to fetch the moped in the database.
 By clicking on submit button, the actual information in the database concerning the selected mopedId appeared.

 ![gettingOne-screenshot](/img/GettingOne.png)